 All information about the Amex EveryDay® Credit Card from American Express has been collected independently by CNN.
-The Amex EveryDay® Credit Card from American Express is no longer available through CNN.
+The Amex EveryDay® Credit Card from American Express is not currently available through CNN.

 Now, when you’re ready to take your credit card rewards one step further, you can also transfer the Ultimate Rewards points you earn with the Chase Sapphire Preferred to any of Chase’s 14 airline or hotel partners:

-Ultimate Rewards points transfer to these partners at a 1-to-1 ratio, so the 100,000 bonus points from the sign-up offer equal 100,000 points or miles in any of these 14 airline or hotel programs.
+Ultimate Rewards points transfer to these partners at a 1-to-1 ratio, so the 80,000 bonus points from the Chase Sapphire Preferred sign-up offer equal 80,000 points or miles in any of these 14 airline or hotel programs.
 You can also transfer as many or as few points as you want at any time — the only rule is that points must be transferred in blocks of 1,000 points.

 When you transfer points to another program, you’re redeeming those points in that program and you’re subject to that program’s rules and award availability.
 While this process is more complicated than just booking on Chase’s website, it’s not that hard once you understand the basics, especially if you focus on some of the domestic airlines and hotel programs, and you can get even more value for your points.

-For example, Hyatt Hotels has some unbelievable properties, both in the US and internationally, and having 100,000 points in your back pocket could lead to a fantastic luxury vacation.
-The spectacular Grand Hyatt Baha Mar charges 20,000 World of Hyatt points per night, which means as long as there’s availability on the dates you want to stay, all you have to do is transfer your 100,000 Chase points to your World of Hyatt account, and then redeem them directly with Hyatt to get a free five-night stay.
+For example, Hyatt Hotels has some unbelievable properties, both in the US and internationally, and having 80,000 points in your back pocket could lead to a fantastic luxury vacation.
+The spectacular Grand Hyatt Baha Mar charges 20,000 World of Hyatt points per night, which means as long as there’s availability on the dates you want to stay, all you have to do is transfer your 80,000 Chase points to your World of Hyatt account, and then redeem them directly with Hyatt to get a free four-night stay.

 While American Express, Citi and Capital One all have their own set of airline and hotel partners, Chase’s partners are popular because they include several easy domestic options, such as United Airlines, Southwest Airlines, Hyatt and Marriott.
 And as you learn more about the Ultimate Rewards program and its international airlines, the opportunities to travel around the world are endless.

-The travel protections on the Chase Sapphire Preferred have you covered
+The Chase Sapphire Preferred’s travel protections have you covered

 Even though it’s a relatively inexpensive travel credit card, the Chase Sapphire Preferred offers a surprising amount of protection when it comes to covering you both before and during your travels.